Promoting authentic, diverse, and inclusive portrayals in TV, Film and the News Media

-Since producing the Hollywood Disability Inclusion Toolkit in 2018, RespectAbility has become a trusted resource within the entertainment industry.
-RespectAbility’s Entertainment and News Media Team has conducted trainings on the why and how to be more inclusive and accessible for entertainment executives throughout the industry.
-In addition, RespectAbility team members have consulted on more than 300 TV episodes and films by partnering with studios and production companies from development all the way through production, to promotion/publicity and impact/outreach campaigns, often from the very early stages of a writers’ room, in addition to ad hoc requests.
+Since producing the Hollywood Disability Inclusion Toolkit in 2018, Disability Belongs™ has become a trusted resource within the entertainment industry.
+Our Entertainment and Media Team has conducted dozens of trainings on the why and how to be more inclusive and accessible for entertainment executives throughout the industry.
+In addition, we have worked on more than 500 TV episodes and films by partnering with studios and production companies from development all the way through production and promotion/publicity.
+By partnering with studios, production companies, writers’ rooms, news rooms, and independent filmmakers, we increase authentic off-screen and on-screen disability representation, effecting systemic change in how society views people with disabilities.

-RespectAbility team members have conducted trainings for and consulted on projects with A&E, Bunim-Murray Productions, CAA, DreamWorks Animation, NBCUniversal, Netflix, Sony Pictures Entertainment, ViacomCBS, The Walt Disney Company, and Warner Bros.
+Disability Belongs™’ Entertainment and Media team members have conducted trainings for and worked on projects with A&E, Bunim-Murray Productions, CAA, DreamWorks Animation, NBCUniversal, Netflix, Paramount, Sony Pictures Entertainment, The Walt Disney Company, and Warner Bros.
 Discovery, among others.

-This is accomplished by RespectAbility’s five full-time programmatic Entertainment & News Media staff and a team of more than 30 trained alumni of RespectAbility’s pipeline programming who now serve as project consultants.
+This is accomplished by Disability Belongs™’ six full-time programmatic Entertainment and Media staff and a team of more than 30 trained alumni of Disability Belongs™ pipeline programming who now serve as project consultants.
 100% are disabled entertainment industry professionals while 70% are women or nonbinary and 52% are people of color.

-In addition, RespectAbility team members serve on the CAA Full Story Initiative Advisory Council, Disney+ Content Advisory Council, MTV Entertainment Group Culture Code and Sundance Institute’s Allied Organization Initiative.
+In addition, Disability Belongs™ Entertainment and Media team members have served on the CAA Full Story Initiative Advisory Council, Disney+ Content Advisory Council, MTV Entertainment Group Culture Code and Sundance Institute’s Allied Organization Initiative, among others.
 These collaborations allow us to ensure the disability lens is added to larger existing DEIA conversations.

 Entertainment Lab

-Our Entertainment Lab aims to help develop and elevate the talent pipeline of professionals with disabilities working behind-the-scenes in television and film, while introducing them to studio executives and other decision makers who will advise Lab Fellows on various aspects of the industry and their craft, and in turn, enabling studios and production companies to learn about the talents and benefits of hiring people with disabilities.
+Since 2019, our award-winning Entertainment Lab elevates disabled creatives, focusing on building community, networking, and career advancement.
+We help develop the talent pipeline of disabled writers, directors, and others behind-the-camera, while introducing them to executives who advise Lab Fellows on various aspects of the industry and their craft, and in turn, enabling studios and production companies to learn about the talents and benefits of hiring disabled people.

 Ensure All Stages of Your Production are Disability-Inclusive and Accessible: From Development to the Writer’s Room to Physical Production to Marketing